lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Image.md

 # Annotate Multiple Images on the Same Screen

-You can annotate images side by side by clicking **Add Image**.
+You can annotate images side by side by clicking **Add Image** (number 1 in **figures 3** and **4**).
 In this mode, you can annotate multiple images at the same time.
 You can drag and drop windows to move them around and change their layout.

 ![Picture11](https://github.com/rsimon/immarkus/assets/128056738/18df8963-93a5-4304-be1b-819c85a2729d)